 Until bank lending dried up, businesses simply went to their bank to finance any cash gaps, orders or new projects.
 For the last few years, with banks having less to lend, alternative channels have opened up.
 From auctions to online loan portals and asset-based finance to crowdfunding, we are seeing new sources (and to some extent, less stringent approaches) to business finance.
 Whatever your situation, its worth checking out what is available, as different options will be suitable for you at different stages of your business.

 We’ve been using email, social and shopping and banking in the cloud.
 Smart businesses are already using cloud marketing and sales management.
 Maybe it’s time to raise our heads higher and take our finances to the cloud.
 With feet firmly on the ground, keeping our strides!

-Bilbus is a cloud based cashflow hub – connecting to accounting platforms, Bilbus helps businesses manage invoicing and collections, forecast cash flow and when finance is needed, arrange commercial funding.
-A single cash hub to view and manage receivables, payables and borrowings.
+Bilbus is a cloud based cashflow hub – connecting to accounting platforms, Bilbus helps businesses manage invoicing and collections, and forecast cash flow.
+A single cash hub to view and manage cashflow.